Nic2017/Starbucks-Capstone/README.md

 # Starbucks-Capstone
 Capstone project of Udacity DSND

 # Installation
-Make sure you have already installed library seaborn and langdetect.
+Make sure you have already installed library sklearn, seaborn and tqdm.
 Except for these, the code should run with no issues using Python versions 3.*.

 # Project Motivation
-For this project, I use the Seattle AirBNB data to discuss:
-1. The factors which affect the AirBNB price
-2. Sentiment Analysis of Seattle AirBNB Reviews
-Both of these can let us better understand the data given and have an overview of the status of Seattle AirBNB.
+For this project, given the Starbucks offer, customer profile, customer transaction data, I am going to:
+1. Combine transaction, demographic and offer data to analyze which demographic groups respond(i.e.view&complete) best to which offer type;
+2. Build a model that predicts whether or not someone will respond to an offer.

 # File Description
-There are 1 jupyter notebook file for the main analysis and 2 csv files as the input data(listings of BNB and reviews(zipped due to large size), separately).
+There are 1 jupyter notebook file for the main analysis and 3 csv files as the input data(Starbucks offer, customer profile, customer transaction data, respectively).

 # Results
 For discussion 1, I have published a blog on <a href="https://medium.com/@harrygky/what-factors-may-affect-airbnbs-price-4bc4bedf5563">Medium</a>.

 # Licensing, Authors, Acknowledgements
-You can the Licensing for the data and other descriptive information is available <a href="https://www.kaggle.com/airbnb/seattle/data">here</a> in Kaggle.
-For other cities' data and licensing, please check <a href="http://insideairbnb.com/get-the-data.html">here</a>.
+You can the Licensing for the data and other descriptive information is available at Udacity Data Science Nanodegree project.
 Otherwise, feel free to use the code here as you wish.